-For the Linux kernel, you should either email your patch to our Blackfin kernel development mailing list or submit to the patch tracker.
+For the Linux kernel, you should email your patch to our Blackfin kernel development mailing list.
 There you will get feedback on your changes and eventually be merged.
 See the Linux kernel porting guide for more information.

-For the Das U-Boot bootloader, you should email your patch to the Blackfin U-Boot development mailing list or submit to the U-Boot patch tracker.
+For the Das U-Boot bootloader, you should email your patch to the Blackfin U-Boot development mailing list.
 There you will get feedback on your changes and eventually be merged.
 See the U-Boot porting guide for more information.

 The Linux kernel is not developed with big design documents, feature requests and so on.
 It evolves over time based on the needs at the moment.
 When it first started out, it only supported one type of processor, as that's all it needed to.
 Later, a second architecture was added, and then more and more as time went on.
 And each time a new architecture was added, the developers figured out only what was needed to support that specific architecture, and did the work for that.
 They didn't do the work in the very beginning to allow for the incredible flexibility of different processor types that we have now, as they didn't know what was going to be needed.